End run

 In gridiron football, an end run is a running play in which the player carrying the ball tries to avoid being tackled by running outside the end (or flank) of the offensive line.
 It is distinct from a dive, which is a run "up the middle", or an off-tackle run, which is a run through the inside gap created by the offensive tackle.
 Most option offenses are based on the end run.

 Colloquially, and in a metaphorical sense it has come to mean an attempt to avoid a difficult situation by dodging it without confronting it directly, or to attempt to circumvent someone's authority by appealing to a different authority.
-For example, in Star Trek: The Next Generation, a character states: "You need to take it to the Captain, fine – through me.
+For example, in Star Trek: The Next Generation, William Riker states: "You need to take it to the Captain, fine – through me.
 You do an end run around me again, I'll snap you back so hard you'll think you're a first-year cadet again."